MK2112/linux-mint-debloater/README.md

 - `zenity`, `timeshift`, `ufw` (script will check and warn if missing)

 ## Credits
-Based on a hard fork of [aaron-dev-git/Linux-Mint-Debloater](https://github.com/aaron-dev-git/Linux-Mint-Debloater).
-Enhanced for configurability, safety, and user experience.
+This is a hard fork of [aaron-dev-git/Linux-Mint-Debloater](https://github.com/aaron-dev-git/Linux-Mint-Debloater).